realityexpander/WeatherMVP/PRESS-RELEASE.md

 Now you can have weather reports for your city any time you want!

-Uses Metaweather API, MongoDB and React
+Uses Metaweather API, MongoDB/Mongoose, Node/Express and React